axelgalicia/css-tracking/README.md

 $ npm start
 ```

-Then open the index.html using a server or using Go Live from VS Code and type something.
+Open the browser on http://localhost:3000/index.html and start typing.

 Server will capture it.